Bylaws

 Executive Committee.

-The Chair, Vice Chair, and Secretary-Treasurer will serve as the Executive Committee of the Partnership.
+The Chair, Vice Chair, Secretary, and Treasurer will serve as the Executive Committee of the Partnership.
 With guidance from the Steering Committee, the Executive Committee shall be empowered to act on behalf of the Partnership between annual meetings.
-The Executive Committee will coordinate appointment of task forces or committees to accomplish the goals of the Partnership.
+The Executive Committee will coordinate appointments of action groups or committees to accomplish the goals of the Partnership.
+For expenses outside the annual meeting, expenses over $1,000 shall need approval by a majority of voting members.

-The work of the organization will be accomplished through task forces or committees appointed from the membership.
-Task forces will be appointed for short-term (1 year or less) project work and committees for longer term activities.
+The work of the organization will be accomplished through action groups or committees appointed from the membership.
+Action groups will be appointed for short-term (1 year or less) project work and committees for long-term activities.

 Steering Committee.

-Steering Committee consists of the Chairs of the appointed Task Forces or Committees.
+Steering Committee consists of Action Groups and Committees Chairs and Rangeland Gateway’s technical team.
 The Steering Committee will work to improve communication and coordination within the Partnership.
 The Steering Committee provides guidance to the Executive Committee.

 ARTICLE V. Voting Privileges and Representation.

-Acceptance / approval of institutions, agencies, or organizations for voting membership status will be determined by a majority vote of voting delegates Each voting institution will have up to two voting delegates.
+Acceptance / approval of institutions, agencies, or organizations for voting membership status will be determined by a majority vote of voting delegates.
+Each voting institution will have up to two voting delegates, preferably one rangeland professional and one librarian.
 Each approved institution, agency, or organization will determine who will represent their interest with voting privileges.

 ARTICLE VI.
 Nomination and Election of Officers.